glondu/belenios/doc/tool.md

 ### Setup a new election

- 1. Generate an UUID with the `belenios-tool generate-token` command.
+ 1. Generate an UUID with the `belenios-tool setup generate-token` command.
 Let it be `$UUID`.
  2. Go to an empty directory.
 In the following, we denote by `$DIR` the full path to this directory and by `$BELENIOS` the full path